IMPORTANT – PLEASE READ

 Cultural Norms and the Hypocrisy of Selective Outrage

 As collectors and historians, we understand that emblems such as the Confederate battle flag have many different nuanced meanings to different people and that what it represents has evolved over time.
-Among our members are good people who harbor nothing but love for their fellow man but also respect and honor their ancestors who picked up a musket and fought for their southern homes during the American Civil War.
-The association of this emblem with modern racism, fair or not (and to the apparent exclusion of other Confederate flags?) is unsettling to them.
+Among our participants are good people who harbor nothing but love for their fellow man but also respect and honor their ancestors who picked up a musket and fought for their southern homes during the American Civil War.
+The association of this emblem with modern racism, fair or not (and to the apparent exclusion of other Confederate flags) is unsettling to them.
 Actions by some venues to ban it from their facilities were seen as very unfair, especially since at the same shows there were no restrictions placed on flags of such thoroughly evil regimes like Nazi Germany.

 Follow us on Facebook